 The current rate - which took effect on January 1, 2020 - represented the first change to the threshold in a decade.
 However, the final increase was much lower than the Obama administration's proposed rate of \$913 a week, which was ultimately blocked by a court ruling which said the rate was too high and the DOL exceeded its authority.
-Thereafter, the Trump administration raised the rate less substantially from \$455 to the current \$684 a week.
+Thereafter, the Trump administration raised the rate less substantially from \$455 to the current \$684 a week, making approximately 1.3 million workers eligible for overtime pay.